Ansible Role linuxfabrik.lfops.acme_sh¶

 SSLCertificateChainFile /etc/pki/tls/certs/www.example.com-chain.crt

-tar.
-This can be done using the linuxfabrik.lfops.apps role. - Have a configured web server.
+- Configure a web server.
+The playbook does not set this up.
 If you are using LFOps to manage an Apache reverse proxy, a virtual host working for acme might be defined like this:

 apache_httpd__vhosts__host_var: